Corruption13/Scraper-Scripts/README.md

 ## Instructions:

-1)Add the URL of the search page containing the *collection* of books of the genre you wish to scrape, INTO the **URL.txt** file.
+1) Add the URL of the search page containing the *collection* of books of the genre you wish to scrape, INTO the **URL.txt** file.

 #### Eg:

 The URL for Education and Professional books genre is:

 https://www.flipkart.com/books/educational-and-professional-books/pr?sid=bks,enp&otracker=categorytree